 #2- You Sit For Long Periods/Performing Repetitive Tasks

 When you sit at a desk for long periods of time, you end up hunched over the keyboard or phone, maintaining poor posture, and increasing pressure on your neck, shoulders, and upper back.
 All of this can ultimately cause discs and bones to shift out of place, just enough to make a difference and cause pain and other problems.
-A chiropractor in Cary can ensure that your spinal column stays perfectly aligned, keeping you from possible running into these kinds of problems later.
+A chiropractor in Apex can ensure that your spinal column stays perfectly aligned, keeping you from possible running into these kinds of problems later.

 In addition, performing repetitive tasks can take a toll on your body, even if the act doesn't seem very evasive.
 Whether it's standing at a cash register all day on hard floors, twisting, turning, and lifting, (which is a very dangerous combination for your back) or sitting in a chair typing all day, the repetitive movements can lead to overuse, subsequently resulting in injury.